Weather of 2020: Floods

 In 2020, eighteen flood events occurred, of which twelve occurred in Asia, two occurred in Europe, two occurred in Africa, one occurred in North America and one occurred in South America.

 In January, a subtropical storm named Kurumĺ caused heavy rainfall in southeast region of Brazil.
 The highest rainfall occurred in the state Minas Gerais's capital Belo Horizonte.
 The flash flooding also caused mudslides in the region.
 In Europe, UK suffered a severe winter flooding.
 It initially started in November last year, but the flood continued in isolated regions during December and January.
-It got worsen after Storm Ciara and Storm Dennis affected in February and caused flash flooding, becoming the wettest month since records began in 1766.
+It got worsen after Storm Ciara and Storm Dennis affected in February and caused flash flooding, becoming the wettest month since records began in 1910.
 England and Wales had on average of 169.9 mm rainfall in this month beating the record from 1833.
 Meanwhile Spain and France had recorded flash flooding thanks due to Storm Gloria.

 In February, the southeast region of Kentucky experienced heavy rainfall and affected the counties of Bell, Clay, Harlan, Knox, Leslie, Letcher, Perry and Whitley counties.
 The governor of Kentucky declared state of emergency in these counties.

 In March, a series of flood events affected the countries of Rwanda, Kenya, Somalia, Burundi, Ethiopia, Uganda, Democratic Republic of the Congo, Djibouti and Tanzania affecting at least 1.3 million people.
 It began with heavy downpour which led to massive landslides and flooding.

 Droughts, heat waves, and wildfires

+In January, a Heat dome trapped over Australia caused temperatures in Western Australia to hit highs of 123 °F (50.7 °C), the highest recorded in the Southern Hemisphere at that point.

+Additionally, several countries recorded record high temperatures during their respective 2020 hot seasons.
+These include: